knokko/custom-items-gradle/docs/export-procedure.md

 set from this file.
 If not, it shall initialize an empty item set, which will cause the plug-in to be mostly idle.
 Furthermore, the plug-in shall **not** save or load the `gamedata.bin` file.
-- `resource-pack.zip`: If this file exists, it shall ensure that this resource pack is present on my resource pack host server (sending it if needed), and ensure that players download it.
+- `resource-pack.zip`: If this file exists and the export mode is not `Manual`, it shall ensure that this resource pack is present on my resource pack host server (sending it if needed), and ensure that players download it.
 Furthermore, the plug-in shall prevent my resource pack host from deleting it by